Take the Lead – Know the Facts – Fight the Flu

 - Most important, if you are sick, stay home.
 Avoid going to work or school.
 Reduce other forms of contact with people.

 - Avoid close contact with people who are sick.

 - Be sure to wash your hands often, to reduce the spread of germs.

-- Use tissue to cover your mouth and nose when coughing or sneezing.
+- Use a tissue to cover your mouth and nose when coughing or sneezing.

-There are also a few but easy-to-follow healthy habits that will improve your body’s ability to fight:
+There are also a few, but easy-to-follow, healthy habits that will improve your body’s ability to fight the virus:

 - Get plenty of rest.